Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 • psychomotor agitation (especially in children and adults with prolonged use);

-• potentiation (augmentation) of the effects of alcohol, sleeping pills and analgesic funds;
+• potentiation (multiplication) of the effects of alcohol, sleeping pills and analgesic funds;

 • local anesthetic action;